asaniczka/Product2Schema/README.md

 # Product2Schema

-**Product2Schema** is a Python library designed to convert product URLs into standardized product schemas.
+**Product2Schema** is a Python library designed to convert product URLs into structured product data.

 This library offers both synchronous and asynchronous capabilities to fit various use cases.